microsoft/maro/docs/source/key_components/rl_toolkit.rst

 ``q_net`` accepts a ``DiscreteQNet`` object, and it serves as the core part of a ``ValueBasedPolicy`` object.
 In other words, ``q_net`` defines the model structure of the Q-network in the value-based policy, and further determines the policy's behavior. ``DiscreteQNet`` is an abstract class, and ``MyQNet`` is a user-defined implementation of ``DiscreteQNet``.
-It can be a simple MLP, a multihead transformer, or any other structure that the user wants.
+It can be a simple MLP, a multi-head transformer, or any other structure that the user wants.

 MARO provides a set of abstractions of basic & commonly used PyTorch models like ``DiscereteQNet``, which enables users to implement their own deep learning models in a handy way.
 They are: